 It comes in two sizes, the smaller of which can be used as a carry on.
 So, if you’re a pro at packing and know that you can fit in a month’s worth of clothing into the 46 liters of the smaller Porter, definitely go for it.
 It's like a suitcase on your shoulders!

-The Wanderer travel pack is a great convertible option.
+The Wanderer travel backpack is a great convertible option.
 It is pretty comfortable to carry like a backpack, since it does have a padded and ventilated backpanel and harness.
 However, it does not have a hip belt so it won't be as comfortable as some of the Ospreys we previously saw.

 And when you want to, you can just transform it into a duffle and carry it like that.
 The harness is stowaway, so you don't have to worry about anything dragging on the ground or hanging from the travel pack.
 And even though it has a pretty large capacity, it is still small enough to be used as a carry-on backpack too.